ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 {: #cbr-security-terraform-deploy}

 With the understanding of the CBR-related Terraform resources, it is time to deploy them to create zones and rules.

-You can run the following commands in the browser tab with the {{site.data.keyword.cloud-shell_notm}} session.
+You can run the following commands in the browser tab with the {{site.data.keyword.cloud-shell_notm}} session or in a terminal.

 Note that the files will be gone once the session is closed.
 It is not a problem for the tutorial, but should be avoided for production systems.
 For these, consider using [{{site.data.keyword.bpfull_notm}}](/docs/schematics?topic=schematics-about-schematics), a managed Infrastructure-as-Code solution, or having the files on your computers.
 {: note}